divtag-ll/divtag-site/README.md

 # divtag-site
-An official website for the DIVTAG Lilongwe community
+An official website for the DIVTAG Meetup community

 # Getting Started
 Get the project onto your device by cloning it from the link below / directly with the following command: